Cuahutzin/JavaSpring/README.md

-A non web project to understand Spring framework basic
+A non web project to understand the very basic core Spring framework